 CLOVER SPRINGS/MUD SPRINGS - Travel via USFS road to Clover Springs, approximately 20 miles.
-Stop along the way at Little Bald Mountain and view the Flatiron Lake-Old Scab Mountain basin.
+Stop along the way at Little Bald Mountain and view Flat Iron Lake & Old Scab Mountain.
 Travel along the ridge trail to Mud Springs.
 Return over USFS logging roads.
 Trail is very scenic and fairly smooth.
 This route is suitable for full sized vehicles.
-Drive time is approximately four to five hours, round trip.
-Most of the 4x4 trail follows the William O. Douglas Wilderness boundary, offering commanding views into the wilderness and of the Cascade Crest in the distance.
-Forest scenes are varied, ranging from lowland forest types to high elevation, sub-alpine types.
-May be very dusty if weather has been unusually dry.
+Drive time is approximately four to five hours round trip.
+Most of the 4x4 trail follows the William O. Douglas Wilderness boundary and offers commanding views of the wilderness area & the Cascade Crest in the distance.
+Forest scenes are varied, ranging from lowland forest to high elevation, sub-alpine.
+The USFS roads may be very dusty if weather has been unusually dry.
 Difficulty Level = 5 for short wheelbase / 7 for SUVs / 8 for full size rigs.

-ROCKY SADDLE This trail was designed for short wheel base vehicles with lockers front and rear, full roll cage, aggressive tires, CB and winch.
+ROCKY SADDLE This trail was designed for short wheel base vehicles with lockers front and rear, a full roll cage, aggressive tires, a CB and a winch.
 For experienced drivers only!
 There is a high risk of vehicle damage.
 Plan for a long day!
 Suitable for rigs less than 82 inches in width.
 Difficulty Level = 9-10.
 Not recommended for full size vehicles.

 LITTLE RATTLESNAKE - This trail is on Bethel Ridge.
-The trail is technical and tight with a potential risk of vehicle and equipment damage.
+The trail is technical and tight with a potential risk of vehicle damage.
 The trail is run one way.
-Return trip is via FS road 1500; and time permitting a side trip to Timberwolf.
-Timberwolf provides a 360 degree scenic panorama of the area.
+Return trip is via FS road 1500.
+If time permits, the group will make a stop at Timberwolf for a 360 degree scenic panorama of the area.
 The FS has special rig restrictions for this trail?width is limited to 75 inches max & wheel base to 94 inches max.
 No exceptions.
 Difficulty Level = 6.
 Full size & SUV rigs not allowed.
 The trail host club will determine final eligibility.

 Subject to change: Short wheelbase vehicles are less than or equal to 94 inches in length.